ssbmars/bn4-patching/readme.md

 ## shipping it

 run `compile.bat` to apply the changes.
 ROMs get generated in the `/out/` folder along with a BPS patch that can apply over a vanilla ROM.
 In the same folder you will also see `release.py`.
-This python file is nifty and will generate patch metadata for Tango.
+This python script is nifty and will construct the patch folder and generate the required metadata for Tango.
 Open `release.py` in a text editor and follow the instructions in the comments to set up your patch metadata for release.
 Running the python script requires the python runtime (very easy to install).
 <https://www.python.org/downloads/>
 You could ignore the python script and put the metadata together yourself, but like, c'mon.